-Associate Deans may be recruited from within the school or external to IUPUI.
-In either case, normal academic search procedures must be followed, and a recommendation to offer appointment must be approved by the Dean of the Faculties.
+Associate deans may be recruited from within the school or external to IUPUI.
+In either case, normal academic search procedures must be followed, and a recommendation to offer appointment must be approved by the executive vice chancellor.

-The term of an Associate Dean appointment will be stipulated at the time the appointment is made, but the title may be discontinued at any time at the discretion of the appointing officer.
+The term of an associate dean appointment will be stipulated at the time the appointment is made, but the title may be discontinued at any time at the discretion of the appointing officer.
 Non-reappointment or termination of appointment is made in accord with the policies applicable to the academic appointment.
 In each instance, the notice requirements will be observed as stipulated for each academic classification.
 Tenured faculty may have the administrative title reviewed at the discretion of the appointing officer but may be terminated from the faculty appointment only in accord with applicable policies.